gravity182/homeserver/Installation.md

 If you have a supported editor like VS Code with a [RedHat's YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), you'll see autosuggestions and field descriptions right in your editor.
 Moreover, this also allows Helm to [validate the values](https://helm.sh/docs/topics/charts/#schema-files) before deployment.

-Finally, give a read to the [Chart customization](#chart-customization) section to learn how to customize your setup and a [Server Backups](#server-backups--backrest) section to learn how to make schedules backups of your server.
+Finally, give a read to the [Chart customization](#chart-customization) section to learn how to customize your setup and the [Server Backups](#server-backups--backrest) section to learn how to make schedules backups of your server.

 This document covers most of the services used in this chart and provides some useful notes on each of them.
 Return to this document if you're having problems.
 Open an issue in this GitHub repo if your problem is not covered here.